GoogleCloudPlatform/dataflux-pytorch/README.md

 ### Examples
 Before getting started, please make sure you have installed the library and configured authentication following the instructions above.

-You can construct the Dataflux Dataset for PyTorch by specifying the project name, bucket name and an optional prefix.
+Dataflux Dataset for PyTorch can be constructed by specifying the project name, bucket name and an optional prefix.

 ```python
 from dataflux_pytorch import dataflux_mapstyle_dataset